 1. Road Rage Incident Between a Car Driver and a Rider in Bangkok

-This incident occurred on Sukhumvit Road in Bangkok, where a motorcycle rider and a car were involved in a minor collision.
+This incident occurred on Sukhumvit Road in Bangkok, where a foreign car driver and a motorcycle rider were involved in a minor collision.
 After the crash, both parties argued, and the situation escalated when the driver chased and rammed into the rider across multiple lanes.
 The rider was thrown into a roadside pole and later died from his injuries.
 This case highlights how minor accidents can escalate into fatal incidents due to road rage and emotional reactions.
 To prevent such situations, road users should remain calm, avoid confrontation, and resolve conflicts through proper legal channels.
-Additionally, this incident reflects the traffic environment in Thailand, where motorcycles, including delivery riders, are widely used, increasing interactions and the potential for conflict on the road
+Additionally, this incident reflects the traffic environment in Thailand, where motorcycles, including delivery riders, are widely used, increasing interactions and the potential for conflict on the road.

 2. UAE Tourists Involved in Multi-Bike Collision in Phang Nga